The Ultimate 4 Days in Berlin Itinerary

 Of all the sections of the wall, this one is the most recognisable.
 The murals painted across it are featured globally and in many famous photographs.

-☂️ Experience the East Side Gallery with a tour
+☂️ Visit the East Side Gallery with an experience

 Berlin Wall Memorial